oats-ts/docs/src/md/SdkTypes.md

 The aim is to expose **clear functions with no extra nonsense**.
 When you want to make a request:

 - You have to provide a strictly typed input parameter (`request`), with all the user input encapsulated.
-- And when you run it, you get a strictly typed response, with everything relevant from the response encapsulated.
+- As the result, you get a strictly typed response, with everything relevant from the response encapsulated.

 ## Request types